-The results in \Cref{fig:acc_gain_wd} confirm our hypothesis about the implicit bias of weight decay.
-Larger weight decay increases the \emph{effective learning rate} for scale-invariant networks during training, affecting also the model merging effectiveness.
-For example, in TinyImagenet, the solutions found using a $\text{wd}=0.0005$ report $+1.2\%$ of the median gain compared to a $+0.5\%$ of other wd values.
-The same trend is observed in other settings.
-Furthermore, interestingly, for the architecture MLP trained on SVHN, larger weight decay does not differ from smaller ones in terms of merging effectiveness.
-This validates that weight decay affects model merging only in scale-invariant architectures.
-Our results extend how the weight decay affects the loss landscape of an individual minima~\citep{van2017l2,dangelo2024why} to its connection with other minima.
-Lastly, similarly to the learning rate, Appendix \Cref{fig:acc_gain_wd_full} shows that a too large weight decay leads to failure in model performance and model merging.
+\Cref{fig:acc_gain_wd} confirms our hypothesis about the implicit bias of weight decay.
+Larger $\lambda$ increases the \emph{effective learning rate} for scale-invariant networks during training, affecting the model merging effectiveness.
+For example, in TinyImageNet, the solutions found using a $\lambda=5e-4$ report $+1.2\%$ of the median gain compared to a $+0.5\%$ of other $\lambda$ values.
+The same trend is observed in multiple settings.
+Furthermore, for non scale-invariant architecture MLP trained on SVHN, different values of $\lambda$ regularization have similar impact on the merging effectiveness, confirming that weight decay affects primarily when merging scale-invariant architectures.
+Our results extend how weight decay affects the loss landscape of an individual minimum~\citep{van2017l2,dangelo2024why} to its connection with other minima.
+Similar to the learning rate, Appendix \Cref{fig:acc_gain_wd_full} shows that excessive weight decay leads to failure in model performance and model merging.